kanha70/implivmfactory/README.md

 # implivmfactory
-This application is used for Understanding ModelView and ModelViewFactory implementation.
+This application is created for Understanding ModelView and ModelViewFactory concept implementation.